-People that work in finance, or law, have an adult relationship to time.
+People that work in finance or law, seem to have an adult relationship to time, that I lack:

 They can always tell you, without blinking, that there's 8 weeks to christmas, or whatever.

 I'm actually quite embarrassed sometimes - I don't know what quarter it is,

 I can't ballpark things like, or how many days I have left in my thirties, or my life.